We're available to help you Monday through Friday. We are closed most major holidays.

 VIEW DETAILS Can a group of people share a prize?

-Absolutely!
+In most instances, yes.
+You'll want to check the specific rules for each game.
 All winners don’t necessarily have to be present to claim winnings.
 However, we would need a photo I.D. and documented proof of Social Security number for any person who would be receiving money.
 If someone can’t make it to claim the prize, we would mail that person’s winnings since we can't give another player someone else's prize.
 If your group wins a jackpot prize, we would require all group members fill out a beneficiary form.

 Basically, our advice would be this: have an agreement in place, signed by all of your members, that details how you will split any wins (i.e. equally, some more than others, annual payout vs. cash option, etc.).
 You could even have the agreement notarized if you choose.
 If your group should win a large sum, hopefully you will already have some of those tough decisions made!